Frequently Asked Questions

 As far as the records show, it was shortly after his baptism into The Church of Jesus Christ of Latter-day Saints in 1833 that Wilford Woodruff began keeping his journal.
 He stated in his preface that his intent in doing so was to give an account of his stewardship because it is “not only our privilege but duty to keep an accurate account of our proceedings.”
 He later explained, “We should write an account of those important transactions which are taking place before our eyes in fulfillment of the prophecies and the revelation of God. . . .
 This will make a valuable legacy to our children and a great benefit to future generations by giving them a true history of the rise and progress of the Church and the Kingdom of God upon the earth in this last dispensation . . . .”

-The Joseph Smith Papers encompass the written record of Church history from 1828 to 1844 and include the founding documents of the restoration of the gospel of Jesus Christ.
-The Wilford Woodruff Papers cover the period from 1834 to 1898 and will help complete the story of the restoration.
-With so much misinformation easily accessible online, it is vital to make these primary, eyewitness sources of knowledge of the restoration easily accessible so seekers can find the truth.
+The Joseph Smith Papers encompass the written record of Church history from 1828 to 1844 and include the founding documents of the Restoration.
+The Wilford Woodruff Papers extend the history, encompassing the period of Wilford Woodruff’s records from 1827 to 1900, and will help complete the story of the Restoration in the nineteenth century.
+With so much misinformation easily accessible online, it is vital to make these primary, eyewitness sources of knowledge easily accessible so seekers can find and understand truth in context.

 The Wilford Woodruff Papers Foundation manages this Wilford Woodruff Papers Project under the leadership of Executive Director, Jennifer Ann Mackley and Executive Editor, Steven C. Harper, with Jordan Woodruff Clements as Chair of the Board of Directors.
 The full staff and Board are listed here.